Team997Coders/PowerUpFMSServer/README.md

 - Runs game stages in conjunction with practice mode on the driver station (auto countdown, auto, delay, teleop, and endgame).
 - Sets field state for safe and staff-safe conditions.
 - Maintains a scoreboard.
+- Enables scoring for autorun, vault cube count, climbs and parks.
+Does not contain scoring for power ups.
 - Shows a status page of adruino control modules that control field lights and detect plate state.

 It is in 5 parts...three of which are in this repo.